-What is clear is that some two and a half years on since we began to review this year, there remains no evidence at all of any systemic issue with our computer system.
+What is clear is that some two and a half years on since we began this thorough review, there remains no evidence at all of any systemic issue with our computer system.
 This is of course a critically important point.